fexas/AutoSummary_GenerativeNetwork/server_ongoing.md

    2. current epsilon threshold is too large, try 0.035
 2. sbatch w2abc of toy
 3. transfer toy example from 50 to 25 and 100

+## Issue

+1. shift in SIR
+2. accept rate in w2abc and dnnabc
+3. quan1 setting in toy